 The PCAN Lab is home to the Tourmaline Oil Chair in Parkinson’s Disease

-The University of Calgary, together with the Hotchkiss Brain Institute, are conducting an observational research study under the direction of Dr. Oury Monchi.
-Click here to learn if you can participate.
+The University of Calgary, together with the Hotchkiss Brain Institute, are conducting a 3-year observational research study under the direction of Dr. Oury Monchi.